Locations:

 The reality may not be quite so awe-inspiring.

 “Birthing a baby can be challenging and exhausting.
 It’s normal to feel physically and emotionally overwhelmed.
-Some people even feel not entirely ready to receive the baby immediately,” Dr. Wilkins reassures.
+Some even feel not entirely ready to receive the baby immediately,” Dr. Wilkins reassures.
 “If you don’t feel an immediate connection, it’s not only OK, it’s also very common and understandable.”

 Once things settle down, you’ll be more likely to get those loving feelings that you’re craving.
 But it could take a bit.

-“More than 80% of people will get baby blues,” Dr. Wilkins cautions.
+“More than 80% will get baby blues,” Dr. Wilkins cautions.
 “That typically lasts the first week or two after birth when you’re dealing with sleep deprivation and still trying to process everything that happened with the birth.”

 If you continue to feel disconnected from your baby or have strong emotional reactions, like uncontrolled weepiness or are unable to care for yourself or your baby, it’s time to get some help.
 It might be postpartum depression.